Why Tenant Insurance for International Students is Vital

 Remember, when you get tenant insurance, read the agreement carefully to know what is covered (and what is not!).
 Be sure to share the agreement with your landlord.

-Also, it’s a good idea when looking to rent a home in Canada to inform a prospective landlord that you intend to get tenant insurance.
+When renting a home in Canada, it’s a good idea to inform a prospective landlord that you intend to get tenant insurance.
 This shows landlords you will be a responsible tenant.

 WRITTEN BY